TheFirstSaiyan/Karka-Kasadara/README.md

 # Karka-Kasadara
-a chrome extension to learn the tamil meaning of words
+a chrome extension to learn the tamil meaning of words POWERED BY YANDEX API